Funding opportunity

 Subsidy control

-This competition provides funding in line with the UK’s obligations and commitments to subsidy control.
+This funding opportunity provides funding in line with the UK’s obligations and commitments to subsidy control.

-Under the standard terms and conditions for this competition, you are wholly responsible for declaring and managing all potential subsidy control matters as part of the assessment process.
+Under the standard terms and conditions for this funding opportunity, you are wholly responsible for declaring and managing all potential subsidy control matters as part of the assessment process.

-Further information about the UK subsidy control requirements can be found within the EU-UK Trade and Cooperation agreement (PDF, 444KB) and the subsequent guidance from the department of Business, Energy and Industrial Strategy.
+Further information about the UK subsidy control requirements can be found within the EU-UK Trade and Cooperation agreement (PDF, 444KB) and the subsequent guidance from the Department of Business and Trade.

 Further information